 Masala pasta is a tasty, delicious, flavor-filled, kids-friendly dish prepared in under 30 minutes.
 It is one of the most loved dishes by kids and even adults.
 As the name suggests, this dish is prepared with masala and vegetable.
-It is best served for lunch boxes, evening snacks, or after-school snacks for kids.
+Masala Pasta is best served for lunch and dinner, evening snacks, or after-school snacks for kids.

 About this Masala Pasta

 The recipe given here is a simple Pasta yet it is tasty and healthy as it is loaded with vegetables.
 The chili and masala powder added here gives a perfect touch of Indian style.
 Vegetables like carrots, capsicum, green peas, french beans works best for this recipe.
 This pasta with vegetables is a spicy, creamy, and quick dish that can be served for lunch, dinner, and snacks.

 More pasta sauce recipes:

 I have also shared a detailed video instruction of this Pasta recipe below which I believe will help you to make this delicious dish easily at home.
 For a quick reference, you could also find this recipe in story format.

 - 1½ cup Rotini Pasta, or any pasta

 - ¼ cup Onion, chopped

 - 4 cup Water